maxlair1/FAAVIATOR-design/templates/component_template.md

 >[!example]    &nbsp;&nbsp;Version 1

-> [!warning] Notice
-> This documentation is non-exaustive and a work-in-progress
+> [!warning] This documentation is non-exaustive and a work-in-progress

 ## Overview
 ---